 My father knew that deep down, I was a pretty peculiar kid.
 What should they expect?
 After all, they were pretty peculiar parents.
-Sensing my growing discomfort (while being increasingly impatient of my incessant inquiries about bodily fluids and functions, father began to stress the importance of not talking about our home-life or beliefs to any outsiders, apart from people from our pasts like Dottie and Jimmie or Bambi and Tom.
-For the millionth time, he explained how most people are too boring and they don’t do anything but watch TV and the fact that we had such a fun and free lifestyle made others jealous so they would naturally want to destroy us any way they could.
+Sensing my growing discomfort- while being increasingly impatient of my incessant inquiries about bodily fluids and functions- father began to stress the importance of not talking about our home-life or beliefs to any outsiders apart from people from our pasts, like Dottie and Jimmie or Bambi and Tom.
+For the millionth time, he explained how the masses are composed of TV trained agents of boredom, being ever hypnotized, deeper and deeper, into soul death by mass media.
+He said it was a fact that I had ever developed such a fun, free lifestyle- as they had- others would certainly be jealous enough to want to destroy me.

-Because most people don’t even know what the fuck real freedom: real fun is anyway!
-He’d say with a wink and a twitch of the pornstache.
-He never let go of it.
+The average citizen has NO idea what the fuck real freedom or fun even looks like.
+And if they did they’d never stop nutting.
+He’d say with a wink and twitch of the pornstache.
+He’ll never let go of it.
 In some ways, he’s such a 70’s nudist slash porn stereotype.

 Talking about Bougainvillea, nudist philosophy, anarchist politics, Wicca, or mom and dad’s “medicine” outside of the house was now forbidden.
 And for God’s sake, don’t talk about your little… uhhh… pissy thing… with them.
 NOT A WORD!
 Then, he’d look at me as sternly, yet earnestly, as possible: You hear me?
 And, for the love of St. Elmo, try to keep your hands off your pecker.
 I smiled too widely, I guess.
 This shit isn’t funny, son.
 This is deadly serious.
 Keep your hands out of your pants.
 Listen, I love my pecker!
 I get it!
 But, The Norms get uptight about that kind of stuff.
 We are now living among the squares and narcs.
 This neighborhood is literally infested with ’em.
 I’d always heard about the squares, listened to many tales of the narcs.
 In our rarefied world, they were considered the lowest, most devolved, therefore the most dangerous, of human culture.